Am I Mediocre? The Truth Most People Don’t Want to Face

 What Actually Moves You Out of Mediocrity

-People who stop feeling stuck don’t necessarily become extraordinary overnight.
+People who stop feeling stuck don’t suddenly become extraordinary overnight.

-Instead, they tend to shift a few key things:
+Instead, they tend to make a few key shifts:

 1. They Reduce the Size of Actions

-Instead of waiting for motivation or the “right moment,” they simply make the starting point smaller:
+Instead of waiting for motivation or the “right moment,” they make the starting point smaller:

 - 5 minutes instead of 1 hour

-- One task instead of a full transformation
+- One task instead of a complete transformation

-The focus shifts from doing everything to just doing something.
+The focus shifts from doing everything to simply doing something.

 2. They Act Despite Discomfort

-They stop treating discomfort as a signal to stop or step back.
+They stop treating discomfort as a sign that they should stop or pull back.

 A normal part of doing something new.